-- The student could be in a state of chaos and confusion, so how you model your emotions is key. - In an effort to provide support, be careful that you are not providing your opinions.

-- Avoid being impatient, judgmental or shocked. - Be careful not to minimize the student's experience but do not overreact as it may cause the student to shut down. - Base the foundation of your relationship on honesty and trust. - Do not promise secrecy in an effort to glean information regarding the crisis.
+- The student could be in a state of distress and confusion, so modeling and maintaining a sense of calm is essential. - In an effort to provide support, be careful that you are not providing your opinions.
+Do your best to avoid being impatient, judgmental, or shocked. - Be careful not to minimize the student's experience but do not overreact, as it may cause the student to shut down. - Base the foundation of your relationship on honesty and trust. - Do not promise secrecy in an effort to glean information regarding the crisis.